Armin-FalDiS/shadow-finance/README.md

 ## Our Vision
 Our Vision for ShadowFi is to create a decentralized and trustless AMM swap platform that places a strong emphasis on privacy and censorship resistance.
 Our goal is to enable users to trade and swap anonymously, without any interference or control from ShadowFi.
 We have designed the platform in such a way that ShadowFi has no access to user addresses and all trades are completely trustless and private.

-## Prerequisites
-Snarkos/Aleo SDK

-## Getting Started
-You can either execute all of the functions directly with Aleo SKD/SnarkOS and tools like aleo.tools or use Our Frontend which is provided alongside the project

 ## Token Mappings